jsiegenthaler/sendmailx/README.md

 sendmailx shows the following response:
 ```
-Missing option: "--ip"
+Missing option: "--"
 USAGE: node sendmailx.js [OPTION1] [OPTION2]... arg1 arg2...
 The following options are supported:
+  -a, --auth <ARG1>             auth method to use ("totp" by default)
-  -p, --port <ARG1>             port number to listen on ("3000" by default)
+  -p, --port <ARG1>             port number to listen on ("3100" by default)
 ```
 Note that options can be entered in any order.